victoriadrake/chatgptmax/docs/README.md

 ### Sending Text to ChatGPT

-The `send` function sends text data to ChatGPT for processing.
+The `send` method sends text data to ChatGPT for processing.
 It can handle large text by splitting it into chunks.

 ```python
 from chatgptmax import send